-Military Department: military training programme for reserve officers studying at the Military Academy of Taras Shevchenko National University of Kyiv.
+Military Department: a military training programme for reserve officers studying at the Military Academy of the Taras Shevchenko National University of Kyiv.

 Courses offered in foreign languages: Master’s students have the opportunity to study certain subjects exclusively in foreign language.

-Dual Degree Program: University of Strasbourg, Charles Sadron Institute, Strasbourg Institute of Physics and Chemistry and Taras Shevchenko National University of Kyiv, Faculty of Physics.
-The memorandum of collaboration in the field of fundamental science research and education with the specializations “Condensed Matter Physics”, “Molecular Physics” and “Nanophysics”
+Dual Degree Program: University of Strasbourg, Charles Sadron Institute, Strasbourg Institute of Physics and Chemistry and the Taras Shevchenko National University of Kyiv, Faculty of Physics.
+The memorandum of collaboration in the field of fundamental scientific research and education with the specializations “Condensed Matter Physics”, “Molecular Physics” and “Nanophysics”